There Was Once an Asylum

 This is a grave defect and demands prompt remedy.

 The deficiencies of the dormitory and messing arrangements hardly fall within the scope of my present object.
 Indeed, little exception can be taken to the former.
-The wooden linings of the walls certainly impede the complete extermination of vermin, but may perchance be necessary as n protection against the petty destructive inclinations of many of (he patients.
-Both dormitories and meas-rooms are lofty and well-ventilated.
+The wooden linings of the walls certainly impede the complete extermination of vermin.
+Still, they may perchance be necessary as a protection against the petty destructive inclinations of many of he patients.
+Both dormitories and mess-rooms are lofty and well-ventilated.
 The messing also is, on the whole, good, and the ordinary patients are better than perhaps the generality are accustomed to be.
-This, however, would be rendered more certain of continuance, if someone was charged with the special duty of inspecting the rations on their receipt from the contractor, as well with respect to quality as to quantity.
-On more than one occasion I have had to find fault with the bread as being scarcely according
+This, however, would be rendered more certain of continuance if someone were charged with the special duty of inspecting the rations upon receipt from the contractor, with respect to both quality and quantity.
+On more than one occasion, I have had to find fault with the bread as being scarcely according

 to contract.
-The female department is, in some respects, better than the male.
+The female department is, in some respects, superior to the male department.
 But here again, conditions prevail subversive of the objects of the institution.
 The dormitories are overcrowded, and there are no means of secluding or adequately tending the sick, or dealing kindly with patients of violent and destructive habits.
-There is a capacious underground tank on the promises, and an excellent corridor available for exercise.
+There is a capacious underground tank on the premises, and an excellent corridor available for exercise.
 But the first is partially rendered ineffective for want of a serviceable pump, and the other is set off by the literally complete absence of even a pretence shelter in the yards, two in number, and surrounded with the inevitable close plank fence so suggestive of penal imprisonment.
 The drainage of this branch is worse than in any other branch of the establishment.
 Having referred to a few of the most prominent deficiencies of the asylum, I would now chiefly advert to a few seeming defects in the general management.
-It cannot be to the advantage of the patients that none but inexperienced persons should be employed as attendants; but the fact is that neither warders nor nurses hare ever before been employed in an institution of the kind, with the single exception of warder Bailey, lately appointed by yourself, who was for a very short time an employee in the Gloucestershire Asylum.
-The value of experienced and skilled attendance on the insane is too obvious to admit of doubt.
+It cannot be to the advantage of patients that only inexperienced persons be employed as attendants.
+Still, the fact is that neither warders nor nurses have ever before been employed in an institution of the kind, with the single exception of warder Bailey, lately appointed by yourself, who was for a very short time an employee in the Gloucestershire Asylum.
+The value of experienced and skilled attendance on the insane is too apparent to admit of doubt.
 The existence of the defect needs, therefore, only to be pointed out to suggest the remedy and the expediency of its application in making selections for future appointments.

-The present practice of appropriating the clothes and personal effects of patients to the uses of the institution is, to some degree, objectionable.
+The present practice of appropriating the clothes and personal effects of patients for the use of the institution is, to some degree, objectionable.
 It may be that generally, they are of no great value and that nothing would be gained by storing them for any length of time.
-Nevertheless, it seems desirable that means should be provided to reserve them from use at least for a fixed period, and if, ultimately, it became impracticable to return them to their owners on discharge, they should be replaced by similar articles of a description known to the police as issued only to discharged patients, in order to obviate the inconvenience which al s sometimes arisen from patients being supplied on liberation with clothes bearing the asylum brand.
-In connection with the disease. of patients may be noted the apparent harshness. missing in a penniless condition such as have been brought from considerable distances, without any assistance towards enabling them to return p the localities from whence they came, or where they are known.
+Nevertheless, it seems desirable that means should be provided to protect them from use at least for a fixed period.
+If, ultimately, it became impracticable to return them to their owners upon discharge, they should be replaced by similar articles of a description known to the police, issued only to discharged patients, to obviate the inconvenience that sometimes arises from patients being supplied on liberation with clothes bearing the asylum brand, in connection with the disease.
+Some patients may note the apparent harshness.
+Missing in a penniless condition such as have been brought from considerable distances, without any assistance towards enabling them to return p the localities from whence they came, or where they are known.
 The greater number of patients are of a class who would find the best means of amusement in congenial occupation.
-Nothing, I feel assured, would contribute more to the benefit of the institution, and the individual welfare of the inmates, than moderate employment.
+Nothing, I feel assured, would contribute more to the benefit of the institution and the individual welfare of the inmates than moderate employment.
 Not being competent to decide whether they could be employed more than they are, I can only say that if they could, they ought to be.
 Nor is there any lack of opportunities to utilise their labour.
 Enlarging and draining the yards, constructing 'underground tanks, improving the spacious and picturesque grounds belonging to the institution, gardening, and even agriculture on a small scale, might well occupy some of the time now spent by many in painful idleness.
 Trilling indulgences, such as were formerly allowed, would stimulate willingness to labour; but as a rule, being allowed without the sais would, I am inclined to believe, be found to operate as sufficient inducement.

-As well nigh every detail of the routine and general management is disclosed in the voluminous evidence taken at the lute inquiry, now in your hands, together with the plans of the present buildings, I have not deemed it expedient to enter into a description of the premises, or upon an elaborate report on the condition of the institution.
-Trusting the cursory obj. serrations I have made may not be deemed out of place, 1 would beg to be understood as in nowise ex pressing; by implication or otherwise, an opinion as to the professional management.
-Whether the sur geon-superintendent is or has been equal to the requirements of his position, is a question I am neither competent nor called upon to decide.
-Indeed the only conclusion I could arrive at bearing on the subject is, that no amount of professional skill or ability could, under existing conditions, render the institution adequate to the due care and proper treatment of the average number of patients confined therein.
+As well nigh every detail of the routine and general management is disclosed in the voluminous evidence taken at the late inquiry, now in your hands, together with the plans of the present buildings, I have not deemed it expedient to enter into a description of the premises, or upon an elaborate report on the condition of the institution.
+Trusting the cursory object.
+The serrations I have made may not be considered out of place.
+1 would beg to be understood as in no way expressing, by implication or otherwise, an opinion as to the professional management.
+Whether the surgeon-superintendent is or has been equal to the requirements of his position is a question I am neither competent nor called upon to decide.
+Indeed, the only conclusion I could draw regarding the subject is that no amount of professional skill or ability could, under existing conditions, render the institution adequate to the due care and proper treatment of the average number of patients confined therein.
 Before bringing this communication to a close, I feel constrained to acknowledge the valuable assistance, received in the discharge of my late duties as a commissioner on the inquiry, from the information contained in the well-ordered and admirably written: letter of Thomas White, published in the Queensland Times, of 9th February last-a letter, I have reason to believe, entirely and in every way his own.
 Reserving a few practical suggestions of minor importance for a more convenient season.- I have, &c., A. M. HUTCHINSON.
-(The Courier of yesterday sits very heavily on the above report rather more so than it deserves. - Q. T.)
+(The Courier of yesterday sits very heavily on the above report, rather more so than it deserves. - Q. T.)

 Queenslander (Brisbane, Qld.: 1866 - 1939), Saturday 27 November 1869, page 9